DhruvDh/upscaler/README.md

   - [Images with smooth Gradients](#images-with-smooth-gradients)
   - [Comparision with other Image Upscaling Algorithms](#comparision-with-other-image-upscaling-algorithms)

-Upscaling images for fun and profit.
+Upscaling images for fun and profit - without any math calculating any new color values.

 ## Installation